jakekazi/jakekazi/README.md

 - 🔭 I’ve recently worked on a collaborative project that allows users to list or book private parking spaces available in an area
 - 🌱 I’m currently utilizing the MERN stack
 - 💬 Connect with me on <a href="https://www.linkedin.com/in/jakekazi/" target="_blank" rel="noopener noreferrer">LinkedIn</a>
-- ⚡ Fun fact: I hiked to the highest peak (Mt.
-Marcy) of NY at 5,344 feet

 **Languages and Tools:**